sisahibj/project-2-Jade-Pug/README.md

-# My Personal Workflow with PUG , ES6, SASS, NPM, and Gulp
+# Workflow with PUG , ES6, SASS, NPM, and Gulp
 My Web Workflow with PUG , ES6, SASS, NPM, Gulp, and more

 #Instructions